 Pete said he fell asleep, but he never missed one of my parties.
 Something was up, and it had been since junior prom; that’s when he started acting weird.
 We didn’t go to the beach club that summer.
 We didn’t go to Randall’s Island for any shows.
 Just some beers on the playground once and a couple bong rips in his pool.

 Def hooking up w someone, Lilly had texted me after I solicited her advice – not like u2 r exclusive jkjk lol.

 ROTFL!!!
 I responded although I wasn’t rolling on the floor laughing; I was devastated.
 My best friend was seeing someone, was ditching me for someone, and he didn’t think it important enough, I was important enough, to tell me?

 This past fall, we finally had it out in my living room.
 He at the bottom and me at the top of these grand stairs that go up to the second floor bedrooms – each with their own bathroom – and a game room my mother had installed for Pop one Christmas, a room he’s still never seen.

 I was apoplectic.
 He had bailed last minute on Richie Dunlap’s back-to-school blowout and he was supposed to pick me up, so I had to drive all the way to Lilly’s on the water in Bayshore and tag along with her because you can’t show up solo.

-“I got tied up, Brown.
-I shot you a text; you didn’t get it?
-What do you want me to tell you?
+“I got tied up, Brown, what do you want me to say?
 I’m really sorry.”

 “Yeah, yeah, I know, Brown, that’s pretty bad – I get it.
 I messed up, I know.”